-Oven Vent Hoods
+Vent Insulation for Oven Hoods

-Using a vent hood over your cooking range not only helps remove odors and nuisance smoke from your kitchen, it also helps keep your family safe by removing carbon monoxide, natural gas odors and other potentially harmful substances from the air around your cooktop.
+Using a vent hood over your cooking range not only helps remove odors and nuisance smoke from your kitchen, but it also helps keep your family safe by removing carbon monoxide, natural gas odors and other potentially harmful substances from the air around your cooktop.
 Some range vent hoods use filters to remove harmful particulates and circulate the air back into the kitchen.
 More common, however, are vent hoods that ventilate air directly out of the home via a system of duct work.